praveenscience/Word-Bank/Readme.md

 # Word Bank

-> *Your daily dose of Word Bites.
-Share your daily knowledge!*
+> _Your daily dose of Word Bites.
+Share your daily knowledge!_

 ## Introduction

+In Word Bank we are going to use for learning new words and improving vocabulary skills.

 ## Setting up Locally